How to Play Croquet

 Mallets.
 Must have parallel and identical end-faces.
 There is no restriction on dimensions, size or weight.
 The average weight is about 3 lbs.
 The head may be cylindrical or square in cross section and may vary in length from about 8 inches up to 12 inches according to individual preference.
 The shaft may be made of wood, metal, plastic or fibreglass.
 The length is usually about 36 inches but this may be altered depending on players heights, individual styles and preferences.
 Mallets can be made to order and delivered door to door worldwide within a few days by contacting Wood Mallets Ltd.

-A brief outline of the game
+A brief outline of how to play croquet

 Croquet can be played by two or four or six players.
 The object of the game is to hit your ball(s) through the course of six hoops in the right sequence in each direction and finish by hitting them against the centre peg.
 The side which completes the course first with both balls wins.